gbv/jskos/jskos.md

 occurrences  [set] of [occurrences]     occurrences with this concept deprecated   [boolean]                  mark a concept as deprecated (false by default)

-The first element of field `type`, if given, MUST be the [item type] URI
+The first element of field `type`, if given, MUST be the [item type]
 <http://www.w3.org/2004/02/skos/core#Concept>.
 The type URI
 <http://schema.vocnet.org/NonIndexingConcept> should be used as second element
 for concepts not meant to be used for indexing.